Education in Los Angeles

 The student-teachers come away having consolidated their learning by teaching others and are inspired to do more.
 Some do water audits of their school with the help of the DWP or local water agency.
 In many cases, members of LAWCC bring members of their communities to Mono Lake in the summers as part of the Outdoor Education Center program.

-For more information about education programs in Los Angeles, or how you can host a program in your school, contact Education Program Manager Rose Nelson at (760) 647-6595 x113.
+For more information about education programs in Los Angeles, or how you can host a program in your school, contact Education Director Rose Nelson at (760) 647-6595 x113.